Snowiiii/Pumpkin/docs/config/logging.md

 ## Configuring Logging

 #### `enabled`: Boolean
-Weather logging is enabled or not.
+Whether logging is enabled or not.

 :::code-group
 ```toml [features.toml] {2}